Conservation Science

 • and the Dakatcha Woodland.

-The five Watamu-Malindi IBAs together provide an unusually high diversity of habitats ranging from dry coastal forest, coast scrub and thicket, seasonal freshwater pools, estuarine sand flats, and mangrove forest to beach, reef and off-shore rocky islands.
-A significant proportion of these habitats are designated as a UNESCO Biosphere Reserve or form part of the Watamu National Marine Park and Reserve, the oldest marine park in Africa.
+The five Watamu-Malindi IBAs provide an unusually high diversity of habitats ranging from dry coastal forest, coast scrub and thicket, seasonal freshwater pools, estuarine sand flats, and mangrove forest to beach, reef and off-shore rocky islands.
+Many of these habitats are designated as a UNESCO Biosphere Reserve or part of the Watamu National Marine Park and Reserve, the oldest marine park in Africa.

 Training conservation professionals